mbeuil/arca/README.md

 # Archa

 Lightweight solution to create custom React context.
-Build untop useContext and useSyncExternalStore.
+Build with typescript, untop useContext and useSyncExternalStore.

 Install it with :